Robotics-and-Dynamical-Systems-Lab/RAS545/Lab1/instructions.md

 **Side Note:**\
-If you'll be using a linux machine after flashing, run the following command to enlist all terminals.
+If you'll be using a linux machine or a macOS after flashing, run the following command to enlist all terminals.

 ```
 sudo dmesg | grep tty